ADVERTISEMENTS

 Have you been running away from the default Linux USB writers while searching for one that is not CLI-based?
 Well, today is your lucky day because there is a new USB writer app in development and it has at least one more feature than Etcher.

-ISO Image Writer is a utility tool with which you can write ISO images to USB drives and SD cards while making bootable and automatically checking the ISO’s digital signatures (checksum) for authenticity.
+ISO Image Writer is a utility developed by Jonathan Riddell, primarily known for his involvement with the KDE community.
+It is a tool specifically designed for writing ISO images to USB drives or SD cards while making it bootable and automatically checking the ISO’s digital signatures (checksum) for authenticity.

 The two feature highlights of ISO Writer are its ability to run its main UI without root privileges and to automatically check the authenticity of ISO images.